abramchenkoaa/labofgood-module-db-query-log-extended/README.md

  - Anton Abramchenko <anton.abramchenko@labofgood.com>

 ## Licensing
-This software is under the Open Software License (OSL 3.0).
+Copyright © 2023 Anton Abramchenko.
+All rights reserved.\
-More details can be found at http://opensource.org/licenses/osl-3.0.php.
+This software is under the "3-Clause BSD License" license (see source).